abinit/abinit/doc/guide/abinit.md

 ## 1 How to run the code?

 The main executable file is called abinit.
-Supposing that the "input" file is called abi_in, and that the executable is placed in your working directory, abinit is run interactively (in Unix) with the command
+Supposing that the "input" file is called run.abi, and that the executable is placed in your working directory, abinit is run interactively (in Unix) with the command

-    abinit abi_in >& log
+    abinit run.abi >& log

 or, in the background, with the command

-    abinit abi_in >& log &
+    abinit run.abi >& log &

 where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is